lino-framework/getlino/docs/usage.rst

     .. option:: --linod

-        Whether new sites should have a :manage:`linod` command.
+        Whether new sites should have a :xfile:`linod.sh` script which runs the :manage:`linod` command.

-        When running as root, this will also add a supervisor configuration file which runs the :manage:`linod` command automatically at system startup.
+        When running as root, this will also add a :mod:`supervisor` configuration file which runs the :manage:`linod` command automatically.

+    .. option:: --db-user

+        A database username to use for all sites on this server.

+        If this is set, you should also set :option:`--db-password`.

+        Used during development and testing when you prefer to have a single database user for all databases.
+For security reasons these options should not be used on a production server.

+    .. option:: --db-password

+        The password for the :option:`--db-user`.

     .. rubric:: Server features